 One of the ways Aqua Expeditions offers a truly immersive experience into our extraordinary destinations is by inviting an expert on the region.
-In the first of our series of expert-hosted 2022 departures onboard Aqua Blu, we have partnered with one of the greatest experts about the history of the Spice Islands in East Indonesia.
+In the first of our series of expert-hosted 2022 departures onboard our Indonesia cruises, we have partnered with one of the greatest experts about the history of the Spice Islands in East Indonesia.
 Armed with more than 30 years of extensive travel, research, and immersion in the region, Ian Burnet’s expertise is beautifully reflected in his writings about the Indonesian Archipelago.
 The Australian author is first and foremost a geologist and geophysicist from the University of Melbourne, and has written multiple books surrounding the Indonesian archipelago including East Indies, Archipelago, Where Australia Collides with Asia, and The Tasman Map.

 Burnet came across the story of the Ternate and Tidore islands and realized that their effect on the world had to be told.
 After ten years of researching and writing the narrative of the Spice Islands, he published the critically acclaimed book Spice Islands, telling of the history, romance, and adventure of the spice trade, which spans more than an incredible 2000 years.

 Tell us about your background and how your expertise in geology and geophysics informs your passion for the rich history and culture of East Indonesia?

 My career in geology and geophysics came from my love of landscape and my wish to find a career that kept me in the great outdoors.
 The volcanic islands of Eastern Indonesia form a remarkable landscape which along with their tropical vegetation and unique spice trees make them endlessly fascinating.
 So as a young 24-year old geologist conducting some of the first offshore exploration programs in Indonesia, this was the perfect start to a lifetime of exploration.

 Your writing profession kicked off fairly late in your career, what personally compelled you to write about the region and its hidden history?